maxgmarin/erdman-asm-explore/README.md

 ## Assembly pipeline
+The sequencing reads (Oxford Nanopore & Illumina sequencing) used for genome assembly are available under SRA Bioproject ID [`PRJNA1161419`](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1161419)
 All tools (+ parameters) used for producing the final Erdman assembly can be found in the [`scripts/`](scripts/) directory.
 Information about individual steps can be found in [`scripts/README.md`](scripts/README.md).

-All sequencing data (Oxford Nanopore & Illumina) used for genome assembly is available under SRA Bioproject ID [`PRJNA1161419`](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1161419)

 ## Results